benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-04-building-prologs-rules-engine.md

 }
 ```

 If the rule's head does match the goal, Prolog needs to check the conditions on the right hand side of the rule.
-That means recursively calling `Query` for each of the predicates in the rule's body.
-Each of these `Query` calls will return a substitution, and the information from those substitutions needs to be propagated bi-directionally.
-It's just like when we were solving a system of equations in the last post: we'll propagate information forwards by `Apply`ing the current substitution to each predicate in the body, and propagate it backwards by `Compose`-ing the current substitution with the substitution from each recursive `Query` call.
+Each predicate on the right-hand side becomes a sub-goal; we'll recursively call `Query` for each of these sub-goals.
+These recursive `Query` calls will return a substitution, and the information from those substitutions needs to be propagated bi-directionally.
+It's just like when we were solving a system of equations in the last post: we'll propagate information forwards by `Apply`ing the current substitution to later sub-goals, and propagate it backwards by `Compose`-ing the substitutions from each recursive `Query` call into the current substitution.

 ```csharp
 public ImmutableDictionary<string, Term> Query(Rule rule, Term goal)